 - there are exceptional circumstances which prevent the applicant from being able to meet the requirements prior to entry to the UK.

-Can I Switch From a Fiancé(e) Visa To a Spouse Visa From Inside The UK?
+Can I Switch From a Fiancé(e) Visa to a Spouse Visa From Inside the UK?

 Can I Re-Apply For Fiancé(e) Visa Entry Clearance After The Refusal?